TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/c-plus-plus/index.md

 {% endraw %}

-Prime Number in C++ was written by:
+[Prime Number](https://sampleprograms.io/projects/prime-number) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Daffa Daraz

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 19 2019 23:17:34.
 The solution was first committed on Oct 14 2019 00:44:05.
 As a result, documentation below may be outdated.